intersystems-community/CacheGitHubCI/README.md

     Set hook.Owner="intersystems-ru"                // Set repository owner
     Set hook.Repository="Cache-MDX2JSON"            // Set repository name
     Set hook.Branch="master"                        // Set repository branch

-    Set a1 = ##class(CacheGitHubCI.Action).%New()   // Create new action
-    Set a1.Type="code"                              // Set it as COS code Set a1.Params="s ^test($zdt($Now(-180)))=""started compiling""" // Set what COS code to execute Set hook.PreCompile=a1                          // Set it to execute every time before downloading and compiling repository

-    Set a2 = ##class(CacheGitHubCI.Action).%New()
-    Set a2.Type="classmethod"                       // Set it as classmethod Set a2.Namespace="USER"                         // Set namespace to run classmethod as USER Set a2.Params="MDX2JSON.REST,Test"              // classmethod,classname,arg1,...,argN
-    Set hook.PostCompile=a2                         // Set it to execute every time after downloading and compiling repository

-    Set a3 = ##class(CacheGitHubCI.Action).%New()
-    Set a3.Type="classmethod"
-    Set a3.Namespace="USER"
-    Set a3.Params="MDX2JSON.REST,Test"
-    Set hook.UnitTests=a3                           // Action For UnitTest
     Do hook.%Save()

 In this example we created a hook to download [MDX2JSON](https://github.com/intersystems-ru/Cache-MDX2JSON) repository into USER namespace.
 Now we activate it by creating a task or a webhook to update it.
 Task updates namespace with repository contents every X minutes (60 by default):